dogbone-byte/eaglebone/README.md

 3. Click Connect to Server
 4. Paste the Server Link

+**Or**

+1. Open Multiplayer
+2. Click Add Server
+3. Change Server Name To Anything
+4. Paste the Server Link into Server Adress

 > To Host. `Version 1.8 Only`
 1. Click Multiplayer Setup
 2. Follow Steps